-My Italian-Style Fried Brussel Sprouts are the perfect new appetizer for this fall; so insanely good even those who have always hated them will begin a new relationship with their childhood dinner enemy.
-Coated in Italian-Style breadcrumbs, Ramano cheese, Italian herbs, fried to perfection and served with a Marinara sauce for dipping.
+Italian-Style Fried Brussel Sprouts are the perfect new appetizer; so insanely good even those who have always hated them will begin a new relationship with their childhood dinner enemy — coated in Italian-Style breadcrumbs, Ramano cheese, Italian herbs, fried to perfection, and served with a Marinara sauce for dipping.

-Upon me quickly asking my son Kory; when he had a chance to drink Windex without my knowledge, he told me that when he ate Brussel sprouts the smell reminded him of when I cleaned the glass tables with the cleaner Windex.
-All I can say is WOW, I couldn’t make this incident up if I tried.
+Upon me quickly asking my son Kory, when he had a chance to drink Windex without my knowledge, he told me that when he ate Brussel sprouts, the smell reminded him of when I cleaned the glass tables with the cleaner Windex.
+All I can say is WOW, and I couldn’t make this incident up if I tried.

 Italian-Style Fried Brussel Sprouts

-- 4 cups of washed and freshly trimmed Brussel sprouts
+- 4 cups Brussel sprouts washed and freshly trimmed

 - Lightly steam the fresh clean Brussel sprouts till tender yet still firm to the bite about 3-5 minutes or so.
 Immediately remove from the heat and place in an ice bath to rapidly cool the Brussel sprouts.

 - Drain Brussel sprouts in a colander for about 20 minutes to remove most of the moister from them.